 The ICP (In-Circuit-Program) mode is another approach to access the Flash EPROM.
 There are only 3 pins needed to perform the ICP function.
 One is input /RST pin, which should be fed to GND in the ICP working period.
 One is clock input, shared with P1.7, which accepts serial clock from external device.
-Another is data I/O pin, shared with P1.6, that an external ICP program tool shifts in/out data via P1.6 synchronized with clock(P1.7) to access the Flash EPROM of N79E715.
+Another is data I/O pin, shared with P1.6, that an external ICP program tool shifts in/out data via P1.6 synchronized with clock(P1.7) to access the Flash EPROM of the N79E845/844/8432.

-Upon entering ICP program mode, all pins will be set to quasi-bidirectional mode, and output to level "1".
-The N79E715 supports Flash EPROM (16 Kbytes APROM EPROM), Data Flash memory (128 bytes per page) and LDROM programming.
-User can select to program the APROM, Data Flash and LDROM.
+Upon entry into ICP program mode, all pin will be set to quasi-bidirectional mode, and output to level "1".
+The N79E845/844/8432 supports programming of Flash EPROM (16K/8K/4K bytes APROM EPROM), Data Flash memory (128 bytes per page) and LDROM.
+User has the option to program the APROM, Data Flash and LDROM.

-Figure 27-1 ICP Connection with N79E715
+Figure 27-1 ICP Connection with N79E84xA